Salary/Degree Guides

 You can do what you love: making a difference in people’s lives

 If you have the passion and heart for helping people, earning a Psychology degree can be a way to achieve that aspiration.
 Psychologists, along with therapists, counselors, and social workers, spend much of their time and energy providing help to people overcome their challenges, boost their full potential, and improve their well-being.
-Despite the fact that the profession can be emotionally and mentally exhausting, it can also be very uplifting and fulfilling.

 You spend each day learning more about yourself and others